VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/forest.md

 By vectorizing `create_tree()` over the different arrays, we end up with an array of trees.
 Each tree is a different Graph, with its own nodes, rewriting rules and variables.
-This avoids having to create a large graphs to include all the plants in a simulation.
+This avoids having to create large graphs to include all the plants in a simulation.
 Below we will run a simulation, first using a sequential approach (i.e. using one core) and then using multiple cores in our computers (please check https://docs.julialang.org/en/v1/manual/multi-threading/ if the different cores are not being used